BassemMohsen/SuspendedNTime/README.md

 ❗ You cannot use Alt+Tab / Task Switcher to switch to a suspended game Suspended processes cannot respond to compositor signals.
 Because of this, Windows cannot complete the switch to a suspended window.
-To switch back:
+**Solution** To switch back to a game:
-Resume the game from the Game Bar widget
+- Resume the game first from the Game Bar widget.
-Then Alt+Tab will work normally
+- Then Alt+Tab or Task Switcher will work normally.

 ❗ Windows may show “Not Responding – Wait or End Process?”
 This is expected.
 When suspended, a game cannot respond to system messages, so Windows assumes it is frozen.
-Simply resume the game — the dialog will disappear immediately.
+**Solution**  Simply resume the game — the dialog will disappear immediately.

+❗ Can't close suspended game”
+This is expected.
+When suspended, a game cannot respond to terminate or close signal.
+**Solution**  Simply resume the game first— then close it after.

 ❗ System utilities or OEM tools may appear in the game list
 Examples: